adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

   <meta charSet="utf-8" />
 </head>

 Join me as I try to figure out how Haskell works.
-Even though I've principally worked in procedural or OOP languages like C/C++, Java, and JavaScript/TypeScript, I've always tried to lean into what little I know of functional programming wherever I can.
+Even though I have principally worked in procedural or OOP languages like C/C++, Java, and JavaScript/TypeScript, I've always tried to lean into what little I know of functional programming wherever I can.
 Haskell is a different beast, though.
 It is functional _all the way down_, not just an additional language feature  (like in JS).

 This is my first attempt in a long time to learn a new language effectively from scratch &mdash; I recently learned Go for instance, but that was so familiar to me that it took almost know time.
 All of my mental models took very little effort to adjust.

 This is my attempt at organizing my thoughts and ideas on Haskell... read on to see what I've found.

-_Definitely a WIP; last updated Oct 5th, 2024._
+_Definitely a WIP; last updated Oct 7th, 2024._

-{/_ truncate _/}
+{/* truncate */}

 ## Getting Started